jira gantt chart

 • On top of the horizontal bars, there are dates or time periods (e.g., months, quarters),

-jira gantt chart made in visor
+portfolio gantt with jira data made in visor

 Jira Gantt Charts vs. Roadmaps: Common Use Cases